gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

     #.
 Modify the code to require a button press to continue with a new game.
     #.
 Write code to store all the game scores and display the average score with a button press.
     #.
 Write code to use the A and B buttons to adjust the tilt sensitivity in steps of about 100.
-Use both button being pressed to save the sensitivity and reuse it for new games.
+Use both buttons being pressed together to save the sensitivity and reuse it for new games.
     #.
 The game has a sleep in the while True loop.
 Experiment with shorter or longer sleeps.